Family tormented by brother's mystery disappearance from Staten Island home

 “I went to check up on him, and he just wasn’t there,” Freddie Escobar, now 62, remembered.

-Celeste Escobar Pinera recalled filing the missing persons report at the nearby police precinct on Staten Island.
+Celeste Escobar Piñero recalled filing the missing persons report at the nearby police precinct on Staten Island.
 There, she was told that foul play was suspected.

 St. Michael’s Home for Children was the subject of some negative headlines in 1976, with stories surfacing that minors were drinking and doing drugs at the facility, while others were subjected to physical assaults.